 (3) The designation of a person ceases to have effect if the person ceases to be an officer of WorkCover WA.

-[Section 182ZR inserted by No. 31 of 2011 s.
+[Section 182ZR inserted: No. 31 of 2011 s.
 6.]

 182ZS.
 Delegation by Registrar

 (1) The Registrar may delegate a power or duty given to the Registrar under this Act to an officer of WorkCover WA or a person engaged under section 182ZQ(2).